Generally, there are two ways to install the Gateway:

 - If the car does not have a CD changer: you install the Gateway as last device in the optical ring of the car.
 In other words: you install the Gateway behind the head unit of the car.
 (You can follow the small arrows on the optical connectors that show you the direction of the optical light.)

 - If the car has a CD changer: then you first remove the CD changer from the optical ring and install the Gateway to the disconnected optical cable of the CD changer.
-If you have a dual FOT (MO2) version Gateway, then you can keep the factory installed CD changer if you plug it to the right side (CDC side) optical connector of the Dension device.
+The Gateway 500 is a dual FOT (xxxxMO2) version Gateway, so you can keep the factory installed CD changer if you plug it to the right side (CDC side) optical connector of the Dension device.

 When the CD changer connection is located in the boot of the car, then you might need the FOA1PO1 optical extension kit, if you want/need to place the Gateway hardware to the front part of the car (into the glove box or behind the dash).